-Red White & Blue Drinks are super festive for a Fourth of July BBQ and are easy to make for a crowd.
+Red White & Blue Drinks are super festive for the Fourth of July BBQ and are easy to make for a crowd.
 Made with lemonade, limeade and vodka they will become a party favorite for all of your Patriotic Parties!

 This Red White and Blue drink is the perfect 4th of July Alcoholic drink to serve for your patriotic parties!
 Made with Vodka, lemonade and layered for the holiday!

-A special twist on the frozen hard lemonade is making them Patriotic Drinks by preparing the frozen slushes with a red , white and blue layered colors!
+A special twist on the frozen hard lemonade is making them Patriotic Drinks by preparing the frozen slushes with red , white and blue layered colors!
 It’s super easy to do if you follow a few simple steps which I’ll share with you today!

 Frozen Alcoholic Drinks